bansalsd420/webdem/NEW_ADMIN_README.md

 Developer Test UI (quick)
 - The frontend includes a page used for development and admin tasks: the Test page (file: mojistore/src/pages/Test.jsx).
 - It has controls to:
-  - Inspect and edit global category visibility (hide categories from guests or all users).
-  - Apply per-contact category hides (hide categories only for a specific contact/customer).
   - Manage home banners (list, create, reorder, delete).
-  - Manage home broadcast messages (dev panel `/__test`) — these can be used to display sitewide notices on the home page via the admin Test panel or directly via DB table `app_home_broadcasts`.
+   - Manage home broadcast messages (dev panel /__test) — these can be used to display sitewide notices on the home page via the admin Test panel or directly via DB table `app_home_broadcasts`.
   - Flush caches and fetch cache stats (admin operations).

 Admin cache controls (what you can do)